Aircloak/aircloak/slate/source/index.md

 ```

 The bulk insert API is useful when uploading data from a system where you have access to data for
 multiple users at the same time.
-It is higher performance than the single user insert API, and
+It performs better than the single user insert API, and
 highly recommended if you want to upload large amounts of data.

 If you want to upload data for a single user from a client device, have a look at the [single user insert API](#singel-user-data-insert)